utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 ![Select install from file](../assets/img/export_template_manager_install_from_file.png)
 ![Select tpz](../assets/img/export_template_manager_select_tpz.png)

 After the export templates have been added, you can export your game.
 Your game `jar` will be included in `pck`.
-On desktop platforms, this also copies the jre folder of your project in the exported game folder.
+On desktop platforms, this also copies the JRE folder of your project in the exported game folder.

 !!!danger
     The official export templates from Godot will not work!
 You have to use our export templates or build your own!
 Therefore, you cannot just hit the "Download and Install" button in the export template manager!

 ## Requirements

 To export your game, you need to have an embedded JRE created.
 Run the following command within your project's root.

 - amd64 systems: